-In this blog post, we will dive deep into sales enablement and answer the two most important questions about it:
+In this blog post, we will dive deep into sales enablement and answer the three most important questions about it:

 - Why does it really matter?